tbsdvl/react-launchpad/README.md

 additional dependencies, libraries, and babel loaders as needed throughout development.

 # Create a new react-launchpad app
-To create a react-launchpad app, open a new git bash terminal and navigate to the working directory that will store the cloned repository.
+To create a react-launchpad app, open a new git bash terminal and navigate to the working directory that will store a clone of the repository.

 ### npx